Do You Know How to Choose the Right Cold Lozenges?

 Take Cold-EEZE Cold Lozenges at the First Sign of a Cold

-Cold-EEZE is also happy to introduce our new oral spray.
+Cold-EEZE also offers an oral spray.
 Two sprays offer the same amount of zinc gluconate cold remedy as one Cold-EEZE lozenge.
 Two sprays and go!